- 1 Makhane Ki Kheer At Our Place

-- Add both broken as well as grounded Makhana to here.
-Broken pieces do not dissolve fully and gives very nice taste when comes under the palette while eating.
+- Add both broken as well as grounded Makhana.
+Broken pieces do not dissolve fully and give a very nice taste when comes under the palette while eating.

 - Add sugar in the last stages only.
 When milk has thickened and is remained almost half of the original quantity then add sugar.
 Thereafter, cook for 5 to 10 minutes only and switch off the flame.

-- Roast foxnuts in a pan or Otg or air fryer.
+- Roast Makhanas in a pan or Otg or air fryer.
 You may saute these in a pan with little ghee also.
-I roasted these in air fryer for about 7 minutes at 200 degrees C. I did so for the sake of convenience, nothing to avoid ghee as such.

-- Take 3/4 of roasted foxnuts and grind them coarsely in the mixer.
+- Take 3/4 of roasted Makhanas and grind them coarsely in the mixer.

 - For the rest 1/4, cut each into 2 pieces or if small then let it be like this only.